-Item: Fire Department Duties Consolidation

-Funding Amount: \$174,000 reduction

-New FTEs: No (1.0 FTE reduction)
+Item: Fire Department Duties Consolidation Funding Amount: \$174,000 reduction Base or One-time: Base New FTEs: No (1.0 FTE reduction)

 The Fire Division Chief of Operations position was vacated early in FY 2020.
 The Fire Department has evaluated the overall Operations Division team structure and major areas of responsibility.
 Based on that evaluation, the Fire Department has determined that the responsibilities of that position can be accomplished within the current Operations team and thus, this position can be eliminated.
 No service level impacts will result from this change.